Take advantage of the best employee benefits.

 Tax-free distributions for qualified health expenses

 On top of the tax benefits, some employers will even make a match contribution to your HSA.
-With health issues that can arise later in life, this is perfect for long-term care planning.
+Because health issues can arise later in life, this is the perfect account for long-term care planning.
 And, unlike a Flexible Spending Account (FSA), an HSA is a savings account, so your balance stays with you.

 Flexible Spending Account (FSA)

 Not to be confused with an HSA, a more common and accessible way to save for healthcare expenses is a Flexible Spending Account (FSA).
 The key distinction between the two is spending vs. savings.
 While the FSA also offers tax-deductible contributions, you generally must use all of the money in an FSA during the plan year.
-Because it’s a use-it-or-lose-it scenario with an FSA, you need to be careful of overcontributing and losing those extra funds.
+Because it’s a use-it-or-lose-it scenario with an FSA, you need to plan your qualified expenses to avoid overcontributing and losing those extra funds.

 Take the time to determine the coverage you need to protect your family.
 If you need more coverage, then determine whether it’s best to go through your employer’s supplemental insurance program or get your own individual life insurance policy.